Lebanon to default on debt amid financial unrest | DW | 07.03.2020

 Diab said during a televised address that the country would not pay a $1.2 billion (€1.35 billion) Eurobond that is due to mature on Monday.

-The decision followed a meeting between the president, prime minister and senior financial officials earlier in the day.
+The announcement followed a meeting between the president, prime minister and senior financial officials earlier in the day.

 The prime minister said Lebanon is unable to repay debt maturities due to the ongoing economic crisis facing the Middle East country, which has led its foreign currency reserves to hit critical levels.